 WATCH: Mets vs. Braves on MLB The Show 20

-See how Rick Porcello and the Mets fared as they continued a four-game series against the Atlanta Braves in Game 18 of the 2020 virtual season on MLB The Show 20.
+See how Michael Wacha and the Mets fared as they wrapped up a four-game series against the Atlanta Braves in Game 19 of the 2020 virtual season on MLB The Show 20.

 Tweets